SuzeShardlow/SuzeShardlow.github.io/_public_speaking/2022-03-12-codebar-festival.md

 format: [ Conference ]
 ---

-codebar Festival is an annual, three-day, online conference.
+codebar Festival is an annual, three-day, online conference which began in 2021.
 For the second year running, the organisers approached me to moderate an hour-long live panel discussion on How To Land Your First Developer Job.

 As moderator, I: